ATS-Advanced-Technology-Solutions/actor-framework/README.md

 The affinity path for CAF is a fork of the [C++ Actor Framework](https://github.com/actor-framework/actor-framework) that allow the use of the thread to core affinity feature of Linux and Windows.
 The thread to core affinity makes possible to stick CAF threads to a specific core in order to avoid the costly context switching of the OS.

-**NOTE:** We do not support versioning of this path.
-We always try to push the affinity path on the last available version of the CAF library.
+**NOTE:** We do not support versioning.
+We always try to push the affinity patch on the last available version of CAF.
 In order to be sure which CAF version you are using check the `CAF_VERSION` macro.

 ## How to use the affinity